Vodafone: The Americas

-On 11 May 2008, Vodafone sealed a trade agreement with the Chilean Entel PCS Chile, in which Entel PCS has access to the equipment and international services of Vodafone, and Vodafone will be one of the trademarks of Entel for the wireless business.
-This step will give the Vodafone brand access to a market of over 15 million people, currently divided between two companies: Telefonica Movistar and Entel PCS.
+On 11 May 2008, Vodafone sealed a trade agreement with the Chilean Entel, in which Entel has access to the equipment and international services of Vodafone, and Vodafone will be one of the trademarks of Entel for the wireless business.
+This step will give the Vodafone brand access to a market of over 15 million people, currently divided between two companies: Telefonica Movistar and Entel.